pribala/fullstack-nanodegree-vm/vagrant/tournament/readme.md

       * tournament_test.py -  this is a client program which will use your functions written in the tournament.py module.
       * tournament_script.py - this script file can be used to generate random matches

+###Command line instructions to setup the database and run tests on the module:

+Navigate to /vagrant/tournament (after the VM is running and you are logged in).
+Then run the following commands

+$psql -f tournament.sql : runs the tournament.sql file to build and access the tournament database

+$python tournament_test.py : runs the test functions for the module.

 ###Reference:
   * Udacity's Intro to Relational Databases course
   * PostgreSQL Documentation